Summer Program "Parliamentary Democracy in Europe"

-This summer program applies research-based knowledge and professional expertise to the actual contexts where Parliaments in Europe and beyond are facing an unprecedented decline in their legitimacy and ability to address constituents’ demands and concerns.
-Electoral rules and dynamics at large are key to understand consensus formation, problems affecting political participation and the strengths and weaknesses of parliamentary decision-making.
+This summer program applies research-based knowledge and professional expertise to the actual contexts where constitutional democracies in Europe and beyond are facing an unprecedented decline in their legitimacy and ability to address constituents’ demands and concerns and to respect human rights.
+With this regard, processes of rule of law “backsliding” will be examined also in relation to the role that the European Union can play.

 This intensive summer course is co-organized with the Horizon 2020 Project RECONNECT and in cooperation with:

 - Luiss Centre for Parliamentary Studies